Interaction Graphs: Exponentials

 \item two elements $\de{a,b}$ of a conduct $\cond{A}$ are \emph{observationally equivalent} when:

 \end{itemize}

 One important point in this work is the fact that all results rely on a single geometric property, namely the previously introduced \emph{trefoil property} which describes how the sets of $1$-circuits evolve during an execution.
-This property insures on its own the four following facts: \begin{itemize}[noitemsep,nolistsep] \item we obtain a $\ast$-autonomous category \catmll{} whose objects are conducts and morphisms are projects; \item the observational equivalence is a congruence on this category; \item the quotiented category \concat{} inherits the $\ast$-autonomous structure; \item the quotiented category \concat{} has a full subcategory \behcat{} with products whose objects are behaviors. \end{itemize} This can be summarized in the following two theorems.
+This property insures on its own the four following facts: \begin{itemize}[noitemsep,nolistsep] \item we obtain a $\ast$-autonomous category \catmll{} whose objects are conducts and morphisms are projects; \item the observational equivalence is a congruence on this category; \item the quotient category \concat{} inherits the $\ast$-autonomous structure; \item the quotient category \concat{} has a full subcategory \behcat{} with products whose objects are behaviours. \end{itemize} This can be summarised in the following two theorems.

 \begin{theorem} For any map $m:\Omega\rightarrow\realN\cup\{\infty\}$, the categories \concat and \catmll{} are non-degenerate categorical models of Multiplicative Linear Logic with multiplicative units. \end{theorem}